WanbangSchool/Computer-Club/README.md

-# Welcome to Wanbang Computer Club!
+# Welcome to Wanbang Computer Club
 > This is the repository that has study resources from Wanbang Computer Club

 ![home](./website_home.png)
-## How to review?
-1. There are slides that were used in the class

 ## How to contribute?
-1. You can contribute whatever you want!
+1. You can contribute whatever you want
-2. Folk this repository and send us pull request!
+2. Folk this repository and send us a pull request

 ## How to add problems?
 1. Make a markdown file with this format.
 (Please refer [this](http://144.202.104.40/problem/0001))